2021 in ONE Championship: Background

 The event featured 3 title fight.
-ONE Lightweight World Champion Christian Lee will defend his belt against #3-ranked Ok Rae Yoon as the main event.
-In the co main event ONE Bantamweight Kickboxing World Champion Capitan Petchyindee Academy will defend his crown against Mehdi Zatout and a trilogy fight ONE Strawweight World Champion Joshua Pacio and #1-ranked Yosuke Saruta.
+ONE Lightweight World Champion Christian Lee defended his belt against #3-ranked Ok Rae-yoon as the main event.
+In the co main event ONE Bantamweight Kickboxing World Champion Capitan Petchyindee Academy defended his crown against Mehdi Zatout and a trilogy fight ONE Strawweight World Champion Joshua Pacio and #1-ranked Yosuke Saruta.

 Results

 Road to ONE: Sexyama Edition

 Road to ONE: Sexyama Edition was a Combat sport event held by ONE Championship in partnership with Shooto on October 5, 2021, at the Tsutaya O-East in Tokyo, Japan.

 Background

 This edition of Road to ONE was the fifth edition held in Japan.
 A flyweight bout between Tatsumitsu Wada and Daichi Takenaka served as the main event.

 Results

 Road to ONE: Muay Thai Grand Prix

-Road to ONE: Muay Thai Grand Prix was a Combat sport event held by ONE Championship in partnership with Muay Thai Grand Prix promotion on October, 2021 at The O2 Arena in London, United Kingdom.
+Road to ONE: Muay Thai Grand Prix was a Combat sport event held by ONE Championship in partnership with Muay Thai Grand Prix promotion in October 2021 at The O2 Arena in London, United Kingdom.